zerocracy/zerocracy.github.io/pages/policy.md

 The person will be your "mentor" and will be responsible for helping you out in the system.
 A mentor may have up to <span id="1.max-students">16</span> students and pays <span id="1.price">-128</span> [points](#18) for each new invitation.
-Fill out [this form](https://www.0crat.com/join) if you don't know anyone yet.
+Fill out [this form](https://www.0crat.com/join) if you don't know anyone yet or seek help in [our Telegram group](https://t.me/joinchat/CLxAaQ0xp-g_3WWI3MBr2g).
 Once you are invited, your name and your performance metrics will be visible in the [Gang page](https://www.0crat.com/gang).